 It’s far from the only choice out there though.
 Here are a few great options that are extremely popular, work well, and are free to use:

-- Personal Capital – I mention Personal Capital first because it also provides some of the best functionality to track your investments (more on this later).
+- Empower (formerly Personal Capital) – I mention Empower (formerly Personal Capital) first because it also provides some of the best functionality to track your investments (more on this later).
 The phone app is awesome as well!

 - Mint – Intuit sold Quicken so they could concentrate on Mint.
 It’s probably one of the most popular services for tracking your finances.